Skycoder42/QtRestClient/README.md

 auto posts = ExampleApi::factory().posts().instance(this);
 auto reply = posts->post(42);
 ```

+Check the JsonPlaceholderApi example in `examples/restclient` for this example.

 ### Authentication
 When I was trying to implement authentication, I found that it can be quite heterogenous.
 Because of that, I did not implement a specific authentication mechanism.
 Instead, you can either use one supported by Qt or create your own auth flow.
 The easiest way to do so is to create a RestClient, and then perform whatever authentication you need with the clients internal QNetworkAccessManager, and set parameters, headers, cookies, etc accordingly, if neccessary.